bdqjay/Microservices/README.md

 The following is being done:
 1. A Python image is pulled.
 2. The Working directory is set to `/usr/app`
-3. All the contents from the `wolt-summer-backend` folder are copied to the working directory.
+3. All the contents from the project folder are copied to the working directory.
 4. Dependencies in the `requirements.txt` are installed.
 5. The port number 5000 is exposed.
 6. Environment variable `FLASK_APP` is set to `app.py`.